 10. Spreuer Bridge – one of Lucerne’s other Stunning Covered Wooden Bridges

 The Spreuer Bridge is a covered bridge in Lucerne, Switzerland, and was built in 1406.
 It is made of timber and is similar to the Chapel Bridge, only with 45 macabre paintings under its rafters.
-Think of it as evil Chapel Bridge – which up to this point you thought was unique!
+Think of it as the evil Chapel Bridge – which up to this point you thought was unique!
 Admit it!

 The Spreuer Bridge is actually one of four bridges that span the River Reuss in Lucerne (the others being the Chapel Bridge, the Mill Bridge, and the Brass Bridge), located next to the Kornhausplatz.